RTongue/robot-chicken-essay-generator/README.md

 ```

 After the app seeds the Markov chain, you'll be given the prompt "In one word, what's your essay about?"
 Type a word and hit enter, then the algorithm will go to work making your randomly generated essay!

+Credits: Created with love in an hour or two by [Robbyn Tongue](https://www.linkedin.com/in/robbyntongue/)